IAE Aix-en-Provence

-The Aix-Marseille Graduate School of Management, also known as IAE Aix-en-Provence or IAE Aix is a business school in the South of France, part of Aix-Marseille University, the largest University in the French-speaking world, founded in 1409.
+The Aix-Marseille Graduate School of Management, also known as IAE Aix-en-Provence or IAE Aix, is a business school in the South of France, part of Aix-Marseille University, the largest University in the French-speaking world, founded in 1409.

 In 2022, the Financial Times ranked its Masters in Management program 67th in the world.
 In 2013, it is awarded by Eduniversal business schools ranking by Palmes as a "3 palmes - EXCELLENT Business School".
 It is also continuously ranked by Financial Times, with an average rank of 3 years at No. 45.

 Faculty

 The school is composed of 40 permanent faculty members, and invites more than 30 international professors and 150 business speakers each year to conduct lectures and courses within the various programmes.

-A leading public Business School
+Accreditation and recognition

-Aix-Marseille Graduate School of Management has always been a leading business school in the French public university system:
+Aix-Marseille Graduate School of Management is a business school in the French public university system: